SwagapottamusRex/project4-client/README.md

 The biggest win for me was being able to convert on the idea I had originally planned out.
 Another win for me was bridging the knowledge gap I had when working on Django and the serialization of the models.

-As to blockers, I had to rush the styling of the website which makes it look a bit simple.
+As for blockers, I had to rush the styling of the website which makes it look a bit simple.
 Another blocker is that the Pixel.js page inside the component folder is over 3500 lines long due to the thousands of pixels being displayed on screen.
-This make the page load a bit slow.
+This made the page load a bit slow.

 ## Bugs